Peer to peer lending is a way to loan money to borrowers using an online platform.

 Since April 2014, peer to peer providers have been regulated by the Financial Conduct Authority (FCA).

 But they're not covered by the Financial Services Compensation Scheme (FSCS), which offers compensation up to £85,000 per financial institution.
-So, you'd likely lose your money if you save through a provider that goes bust, even though the provider is regulated.
+So, you could lose your money if you save through a provider that goes bust, even though the provider is regulated.

 Peer to peer lending can be risky, so platforms need to be sure you know what you're doing when you invest.